Maintaining data security in the cloud is becoming more challenging. Discover how organizations’ best practices and security tools may help

-Automated compliance checks – this tool allows reducing the effort in managing the security and compliance of organizations’ workloads and cloud accounts.
+Automated compliance checks – this tool reduces the effort in managing the security and compliance of organizations’ workloads and cloud accounts.
 It helps maintain compliance with automated checks by running continuous account and configuration checks against major rules in the supported industry.

 Security and compliance reports – on-demand access to security and compliance reports such as Payment Card Industry (PCI) or Service Organization Control (SOC) as well as to operating effectiveness of providers’ security controls.